My 4×4 Mercedes Sprinter Van Conversion

 The solar controller is the Midnite Solar Kid with a temperature sensor.
 This has a screen that tells me the status of the batteries and how many watts are being taken in by the panels.

-In order to use any of the stored power, you also need an inverter.
+In order to use any of the stored power and be able to plug things into outlets, you also need an inverter.
 I use a Magnum continuous inverter/charger (MODEL MS2012).

 The lights are all LED and powered by a few different switches.
 There is also track LED lighting that runs along the floor and ceiling that is really nice for evenings when I want some mellow mood lighting.